An Optimal Switching Approach for Bird Migration: Numerical Results

-where the green-up peak arrives $t_{move} = \frac{T}{4}$ earlier due to the global warming effect.
+where the peak green-up timing is shifted earlier by $t_{move} = \frac{T}{4}$ due to the global warming effect.

-With the same PDE systems described in \textbf{Mode 1}, we can compute the optimal control $\alpha_{perfect}$ and its corresponding switching region, as shown in Figure \ref{fig:regime1(case2_mode2)} and Figure \ref{fig:regime3(case2_mode2)}.
+With the same PDE systems described in \textbf{Scenario1}, we can compute the optimal control $\alpha_{perfect}$ and its corresponding switching region, as shown in Figure \ref{fig:regime1(case2_mode2)} and Figure \ref{fig:regime3(case2_mode2)}.
 Then we move on to simulate the diffusion process, with the result shown in Figure \ref{fig:regime1_simulation(case2_mode2)}.

-We observe that some birds choose not to switch to waiting at the stopover site, which is different from what we observe in \textbf{Mode 1}.
+We observe that birds changes their behavior after they obtain more accurate information of the terminal reward function.
+Indeed, the optimal switching control $\alpha_{imperfect}$ aims at allowing individual to arrive at $x=L$ around the {\it perceived peak green-up timing} which is $t=\tfrac34 T$.
+This is illustrated in Figure \ref{fig:Result under imperfect information}.
+In contrast, individuals which gained access to better information at the stopover site deviates the optimal control $\alpha_{imperfect}$ by setting off earlier and aims at reaching the terminal site at $t=\tfrac12 T$.

-To show the difference of arrival time more clearly, we try to separate the individuals shown in Figure \ref{fig:regime1_simulation(case2_mode2)} and distinguish them by ``waiting" type and ``no waiting" type.
+{To show the difference of arrival time more clearly, we record the arrival time for the individuals shown in Figure \ref{fig:regime1_simulation(case2_mode2)} in the statistical way as before.
 The statistics of their arrival time is shown in Figure \ref{fig:arrival_time_distribution(case2_mode2)}, which perfectly match with our optimal control shown in Figure \ref{fig:regime1(case2_mode2)} and \ref{fig:regime3(case2_mode2)}, showing the influence of perceiving perfect information at the stopover site.
-In the same way as {\bf Mode 1}, the comparison of arrival time at $x = L$ between ``waiting" and ``no Waiting" categories is statistically recorded in a violinplot shown in Figure \ref{fig:arrival_time_distribution(case2_mode2)}, where left half of graph is the statistic of arrival time of individuals with ``no Waiting" and the right half is the ``waiting" parts of this group.
-From Figure \ref{fig:arrival_time_distribution(case2_mode2)}, we can observe that birds waiting at the stopover site changes their strategies and try to reach the terminal site at around $\frac{1}{2}T$, aligning with the peak time of actual terminal reward.
-By contrast, birds with no waiting at the stopover site mostly arrived at $\frac{3}{4}T$, showing they are guided by partial information and thus end with an intensive mismatch with the actual terminal reward.
+With the violinplot shown in Figure \ref{fig:arrival_time_distribution(case2_mode2)}, we can observe that birds waiting at the stopover site changes their strategies and try to reach the terminal site at around $\frac{1}{2}T$, aligning with the peak time of actual terminal reward.
+By contrast, as shown in Figure \ref{fig:arrival_time_distribution(case1)}, birds having waited at the stopover site mostly arrived at $\frac{3}{4}T$, showing they are guided by partial information and thus would end with an intensive mismatch with the actual terminal reward.}

-As a summary for \textbf{Mode 2}, it is demonstrated by the results that global warming can cause an intensive mismatch between the bird's expectation and actual terminal reward.
-But making full use of the stopover site can help them decrease the possibility of such things happening.